maciek1839/kafka-producer-consumer/README.md

 This differs from a traditional request-driven model.
 ```

-Event-driven architecture is made up of event producers and event consumers.
+Event-driven architecture (EDA) is made up of event producers and event consumers.
 An event producer detects or senses an event and represents the event as a message.
 It does not know the consumer of the event, or the outcome of an event.